Daisy (Brand New album): Recording

-With a number of songs already demoed by Accardi, the band began recording the album in March, 2008.
+With a number of songs already demoed by Accardi, the band began recording the album in March 2008.
 Recording took place at Sapone's home studio in Bethpage, New York.
 During the first few months of writing and recording, the band were often working five or six days a week, beginning work in the morning and not leaving Sapone's basement studio until the early hours.

 As with previous sessions, Mike Sapone acted as both a band member and co-producer, while the band were also involved in the album's production.
-Discussing Sapone's involvement, Lacey defined Sapone as having "as much at stake with the music as we do; he's as invested in it as we are, sometimes more."
+Discussing Sapone's involvement, Lacey defined him as having "as much at stake with the music as we do; he's as invested in it as we are, sometimes more."
 Accardi described Sapone as having "an uncanny ability to hear something you’re doing and immediately track it to any song in his library that he stores in his brain.
 He'll go to it, show it to you and tell you that that’s what needs to happen.
 Here's the better version of it.
 This is what you’re trying to do and you don't even realize it."
 Most of the songs were brought to the studio in acoustic form, sometimes as a complete song and sometimes as just a part or riff.
 The band would then build upon these ideas, recording everything as they worked.
 The band members were not limited by their normal roles within Brand New, with much instrument swapping and experimenting taking place in writing individual parts.
 Lacey later commented that "it was such a collaborative effort with the band.
 Vin might write a drum part or Brian might write a guitar part or whatever.
 We're not really keeping tabs of how much everyone has at stake on each song".